akash5852/connect4/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The purpose of this project was to practice my react skills, as well as practicing API handelling.
+This team programming project was what our team decided to create for our final project for Grade 12 programming.
+It features object oriented design principles, as well as sorting algorithms for the highscore.
+It is also completely styled using the Java Library 2D graphics, to give our users a better visual of the game components.

 ### Built With

-* React
+* Java
-* CSS
+* Netbeans
-* Axios
+* Java 2D Graphics
-* Openweathermap API
+* JDK 11

 <!-- GETTING STARTED -->
 ## Getting Started